rubocode/vision-lk/background/mindsets/essentials/questions/nature-and-the-universe.md

 ### Nature

 Sometimes, we tend to think of nature as separate from us.
 Essentially, we imply that nature is there and we live in it.
 In actuality, we are also part of nature.
 In fact, there is nothing that is not nature.
-Nature is principles.
+Nature is principles of operation.

 ### Universe

 The universe is nature.
 It is simply everything.
-Universe is scope.
+Universe is scope of operations.

-### Earth

-Often, the scope of our conversations is confined to the Earth.